The table tennis challenge starts today! The list of seeded players has been released and 5 national table tennis players will participate in the qualifiers - ExBulletin

 In the early morning of November 8, Beijing time, the first table tennis WTT Slovenia Challenge in 2021 came to an end.
 National Table Tennis won 4 crowns and 2 Asians, and Indian players also won 1 crown.
 The competition was very fierce, and 5 of the Chinese team lost upset.
 The Foreign War.

-On the afternoon of November 8, the national table tennis soldiers head without stopping to the battlefield of Slovenia’s second round, and this time they will face the stronger top players of the foreign federation, including world champion Zhuang Zhiyuan, world runner-up Falk, and Simon, Dakko and others.
-According to the agreement, there are five national table tennis players who have to play the qualifier.
+On the afternoon of November 8, the national table tennis soldiers will head to the battlefield of Slovenia’s second round without stopping, and this time they will face the stronger top players of the foreign federation, including World Champion Zhuang Zhiyuan, World Champion Falk, and Simon, Dakko and others.
+According to the agreement, there are five national table tennis players who have to play the qualification.
 The competition will no doubt be fiercer and the Chinese team faces great challenges!

 See below for details.